Probably 4 years ago I begged for a Cricut Machine.

 *Fast Mode ONLY works with Vinyl, iron-on, and cardstock.

 Refined, exotic, ornate, humble … beautiful projects come from materials of all types.
-Choose from hundreds of options – everything from leather to pleather, felt to foil, scrap denim to spare chipboard.
+Choose from hundreds of options – everything from leather to pleather, felt to foil, and scrap denim to spare chipboard.
 Then let the machine work its magic.
-Here are just a small list:
+Here is just a small list:

 - Notebook Paper